regulad/SuperMatchmaker/README.md

         * Returns `Number of players in servers hosting that game.
 If the game is not found, return 0.`
 * Subchannel `GetGame`
     * Returns `Name of the game the player is currently in.`
+* Subchannel `GetGames`
+    * Returns `A list of all games the server can connect you to, seperated by a ,`
+* Subchannel `SentToGame`
+    * Data `name of the game`
+        * This message will be dispatched when a player joins the server via Matchmaker.
+May be multiple seperated by a `, `.
+Note that only one message will be sent a server, and the player used to send it may be disregarded.